kacperszymanski/kacperszymanski/README.md

 # 👋 Hey there

 <div align="justify">
-    My name is Kacper and I'm a Full Stack Engineer who loves to work with JavaScript technologies.
-Right now my mind is focused on learning everything that is related to Web Development.
-I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
+My name is Kacper, and I am a passionate Full Stack Engineer deeply immersed in JavaScript technologies.
+At the heart of my current endeavors is Web App Development.
+I'm engaged in building a web application for a company in the construction and demolition sector.
+Concurrently, I'm channeling my expertise into crafting a web app for officiating extreme sports.
 </div>

 <br/><a href="https://www.linkedin.com/in/kacperszymanski"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a>